 Feature Research Articles

-Authors who wish to submit manuscripts for all sections except Book Reviews should do so electronically in PDF format through Editorial Express.
+Authors who wish to submit manuscripts for all sections except Book Reviews and Point/Counterpoint should do so electronically through ScholarOne.

 JPAM strives for quality, relevance, and originality.
 The editors give priority to articles that relate their conclusions broadly to a number of substantive fields of public policy or that deal with issues of professional practice in policy analysis and public management.
 Although an interdisciplinary perspective is usually most appropriate, articles that employ the tools of a single discipline are welcome if they have substantive relevance and if they are written for a general rather than disciplinary audience.
 The editors welcome proposals for articles that review the state of knowledge in particular policy areas.